MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/troubleshoot/welcome-email-is-not-sent-when-new-customer-is-created.md

 ms.search.validFrom: 2022-02-10
 ---

-# Welcome email is not sent to new customers upon sign up
+# Welcome email is not sent when new customers are created

 [!include [banner](../../includes/banner.md)]